-If you like this recipe, you might also like these other Mexican/Latin inspired recipes: Ultimate Vegan Guacamole, Healthy Vegan Chile Relleno, Spanish Rice & Beans, Romesco Cauliflower Tacos, Smoky Black Beans and Rice, Mini Taco Cups, and Sweet Potato Tacos with Roasted Cumin.
+If you like this recipe, you might also like these other Mexican/Latin inspired recipes: Ultimate Vegan Guacamole, Healthy Vegan Chile Relleno, Spanish Rice & Beans, Romesco Cauliflower Tacos, Smoky Black Beans and Rice, and Mini Taco Cups.

 Mexican Breakfast Casserole

 - 6 6-inch corn tortillas oil free, see notes

 - 1 15- ounce can vegan refried beans pinto or black, look for low sodium